sara-nl/swiftdocs/source/Pages/Clients/s5cmd.rst

 Large files
 -----------

 .. note:: **Important:** By default **s5cmd** spawns 256 workers to do its tasks in parallel.
 This tool is really well suited for transferring a large number of small files.
 For larger files (>= 1GB) we have found it beneficial to reduce the number of workers to a smaller number, like for example 20, in order to reduce the load on the client side.
-To do that use the commandline flag **--numworkers <value>**.
+To do that use the commandline flag :literal:`--numworkers <value>`.
 An example is shown below:

 .. code-block:: console

-    s5cmd --endpoint-url https://proxy.swift.surfsara.nl --numworkers 20 cp  --destination-region NL <file name> s3://mybucket/myobject
+    s5cmd --endpoint-url https://proxy.swift.surfsara.nl --numworkers 20 cp  --destination-region NL /path/to/my/folder/with/big/files s3://mybucket